littlerobots/cupboard-tools/README.md

 By default, Cupboard will throw an error when you try to `register()` this entity, since it does not know how to handle the `List<Cheese>` property.
-Cupboard however supports the concept of `FieldConverter`s which specify how a field type is converted to and from the database. `ListFieldConverter` will use the [Gson][6] library to serialize and deserialize the list.
+Cupboard however supports the concept of `FieldConverter`s which specify how a field type is converted to and from the database. `GsonListFieldConverter` will use the [Gson][4] library to serialize and deserialize the list.
 Note that this has two consequences:

 1. The `Cheese` class does not have to be an entity that is registered with Cupboard
 1. The list is serialized, so it's not (easily) possible to query the implicit relation between a `Plateau` and its `Cheese`s

-To tell Cupboard to use `ListFieldConverter` for all `List` types, you need to do two things:
+To tell Cupboard to use `GsonListFieldConverter` for all `List` types, you need to do two things:

 1. Create a new `Cupboard` instance using `CupboardBuilder` and register the field converter
 1. Set the created instance as the default instance returned by `cupboard()`